By William Hill

 There’s no doubt of the impact that Phil Taylor has had on the sport.
 His legacy has taken many forms, with Michael van Gerwen stepping into the limelight as the sport’s star player, while his protege, Adrian Lewis, who also hails from Stoke, is one of the leading players on the circuit.
 Then, of course, there is Rob Cross, who looks set to use his victory over Taylor in the World Championship final – a remarkable achievement in his first year as a professional player – to establish himself as one of the world’s best, despite his career still being very much in its infancy.

 Up-and-coming players have a lot to thank Phil Taylor for.
-From the quality of the promotion to the standard of play, the sponsorship deals to the darts fandom, the packed arenas to the huge prizes, Phil Taylor’s legacy can be seen in every facet of the sport.
+From the quality of the promotion to the standard of play, the sponsorship deals to the darts fandom and huge prizes, Phil Taylor’s legacy can be seen in every facet of the sport.